Organizational Development informed by Marketing, Cultural Anthropology, and Sociolinguistics

 Your company runs on talent

-A Company-Market Value Alignment's inside/outside focus fosters an organizational culture aligned with market needs while empowering team members in their personal and professional growth.
+Company-Market Value Alignment's inside/outside focus fosters an organizational culture aligned with market needs while empowering team members to grow personally and professionally.

 Rico will work with you and your team to develop metrics to track the benefits of a Company-Market Value Alignment initiative: